SofiaN-t/FMT-Progreso/Explanations.md

 Returns True if two geometries have at least one point in common, but their interiors do not intersect.

 ## Overlaps
 Returns True if the geometries share some but not all points in common and the intersection of their interiors has the same dimension as the geometries themselves.
+This implies that the geometries share some part of their areas.